Contact Dermatitis Is A Skin Condition Caused by Irritants or Allergens that Usually Results in a Rash

-Contact dermatitis (CD) is a common skin disorder that occurs when an irritant or allergen comes into contact with the skin.
-The skin develops a red or pink rash that may be accompanied with a variety of other symptoms, including:
+Contact dermatitis is a common skin disorder that occurs when an irritant or allergen comes into contact with the skin.
+The skin develops a red or pink rash that may be accompanied by a variety of other symptoms, including:

 - Nickel jewelry causing a rash on the skin

 While contact dermatitis appears on the surface of the skin, it is not acne.

 Treatment: Mild-to-moderate cases of contact dermatitis do not require treatment.
 Most rashes subside within 2-4 weeks, and mild cases can fade in a matter of days.
 However, over-the-counter or home remedies can help reduce symptoms and quicken recovery, including:

 - 1% hydrocortisone cream